lokstory/dependency-injection-go/README.md

 * Expose variable by upper camel case
 * The source key must be unique
+* The variable must be initialized before call digo.Start()

 #### Setting the source by type